harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- When the included contents are being preprocessed, the preprocessor directives in the included contents will be preprocessed too; this becomes a recursive process.

 ### Macro defines
+- The `#define` directive can be used to create a **macro**, which is a rule that defines how input text is converted into replacement output text.
+-